pbsmyth/command-line/lessons.md

 ## Challenge

 Try and create a sub-folder and file on your own!

 ## Solution

-Type `pwd` to see where on your computer you are located.
-If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation) <br>
+1. Type `pwd` to see where on your computer you are located.
+If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation).
-Type `mkdir name-of-your-subfolder` to create a subfolder <br>
+2. Type `mkdir name-of-your-subfolder` to create a subfolder.
-Type `cd name-of-your-folder` to navigate to that folder <br>
+3. Type `cd name-of-your-folder` to navigate to that folder.
-Type `challenge.txt` to create a new text file <br>
+4. Type `challenge.txt` to create a new text file.
-Type `ls` to check whether you created the file correctly<br>
+5. Type `ls` to check whether you created the file correctly.

 ## Evaluation

 What does the <kbd>up arrow</kbd> command do?
 - It quits the Terminal/GitBash.
 - It undoes my last command.
-- It repeats my last command.*
+- It inserts my last command.*
 - It shows me what folder I am working in.

 # Creating a cheat sheet